Set up Microsoft Search

 Microsoft Search is turned on by default for all Microsoft apps that supports it, as a part of Microsoft 365.
 All a user needs to do is to sign-in with a work or school account and use a browser with Bing set as the default search provider.

 Note: If you are NOT seeing Microsoft Search under Settings, turn on the Try the preview switch in the right top corner of any admin center page.

-As an administrator you should consider a few things that can make the Microsoft Search experience efficient and user friendly in your organization.
+As an admin you should consider a few things that can make the Microsoft Search experience efficient and user friendly in your organization.